-Virgin Rainforest and Biosphere Reserve
+Virgin Rainforest and Forest Reserve

-Dominated by the tall majestic hora and kina trees, the forest canopy is often over 40 m high and close-galleried, thus providing a shrub-free, easily traversed forest floor.
+Dominated by the tall majestic hora and kina trees, the forest canopy is often over 40 metres high and close-galleried, thus providing a shrub-free, easily traversed forest floor.
 This evergreen tropical rain forest boasts some incredible statistics.
 Of the many types of trees and lianas, 66% are endemic, and over half of Sri Lanka's endemic butterflies and mammals, including leopards, rusty spotted and fishing cats, sambars, barking deer, wild boars, langurs, squirrels, porcupines, pangolins, mongooses, and bats, live here.

-Why visit Sinharaja National Park?
+Why visit Sinharaja Forest Reserve?

 Sinharaja’s evergreen tropical rain forests boast some incredible statistics.
 Of the many types of trees and lianas, 66% are endemic.
 In addition, over half of Sri Lanka's endemic mammals and butterflies, and nearly all of the island's endemic bird species, live here.